HiassofT/highspeed-sio/README.txt

 future docs.

-IMPORTANT WARNING:

-The versions with the "fast NMI handler" always disable ATRACT mode when CRITIC is set (usually during SIO operations), the other versions disable ATRACT mode when running at speeds of 80kbit and higher.
-So don't blame me if you ruin your TV, I've warned you :-)

 2. How to use the patch

 You can either patch the currently active OS (which needs the RAM under